 3. Conduct regular, systematic driver licence checks

 Comprehensive, documented driver licence verification represents one of the most cost-effective risk reduction measures available.
-It costs virtually nothing to implement (5 minutes per driver using online systems) but demonstrates fundamental commitment to legal compliance and risk management.
+It costs virtually nothing to implement but demonstrates fundamental commitment to legal compliance and risk management.

 Recommended licence checking frequency: